wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.2 =

+* Fix - Email Notification is not working for some wordpress site.
+* Fix - Paypal link not proper for email clients like outlook.

 = 2.0.1 =

 * Support for new Search feature - Plugin will integrate with Categories Addon to display categories and search box.